 - 24 hours after the document is sent electronically

-The corporation cannot delegate the decision to issue a sanction but may delegate other steps involved in issuing a sanction (subject to its bylaws).
+The corporation cannot delegate the decision to issue a sanction.
+But it may delegate other steps involved in issuing a sanction (subject to its bylaws).
 For example, a corporation can delegate the task of serving notices related to proposed sanctions to a condominium manager or other person.
 But the corporation cannot delegate the decision to issue a sanction to a condominium manager or other person.

 Enforcing a sanction